-- meet general admission requirements. - be a high school graduate or have a satisfactory GED score. - must have a minimum ACT score of 16 on the enhanced ACT (12 if taken before October 28, 1989), may be waived based on experience.
+- meet general admission requirements. - be a high school graduate or have a satisfactory High School Equivalency score (GED or HiSET). - must have a minimum ACT score of 16 on the enhanced ACT (12 if taken before October 28, 1989), may be waived based on experience.